shubhra2/NLPA_Assignment_2_Group_54/README.md

 # Neural Machine Translation for English-Hindi

-This project implements a Neural Machine Translation system for English-Hindi translation using the MarianMT model (Helsinki-NLP/opus-mt-en-hi), with a user-friendly Gradio interface.
+This project implements a Neural Machine Translation system for English-Hindi translation using the MarianMT model fine-tuned on 100k split of Samanantar, with a user-friendly Gradio interface.

 ![NMT UI Screenshot](assets/nmt_ui_screenshot.png)

 ## Features

-- Bidirectional translation between English and Hindi
+- Unidirectional translation between English and Hindi
 - User-friendly web interface built with Gradio
 - Example translations included
 - Built on Helsinki-NLP's MarianMT model